-- the peak value of any superimposed ripple on a DC VOLTAGE, shall be included; - non-repetitive transients (due, for example, to atmospheric disturbances) shall not be taken into account;
+- the peak value of any superimposed ripple on a DC VOLTAGE, shall be included;

+non-repetitive transients (due, for example, to atmospheric disturbances) shall not be taken into account;

-NOTE 2 - It is assumed that any such non-repetitive transients in a secondary circuit will not exceed the mains transient voltage of the PRIMARY CIRCUIT.
+NOTE 2 - It is assumed that any such non-repetitive transients in a secondary CIRCUIT will not exceed the MAINS TRANSIENT VOLTAGE of the PRIMARY CIRCUIT.

-- the voltage of any ELV CIRCUIT, SELV CIRCUIT or TNV CIRCUIT (including ringing voltage) shall be regarded as zero;
+- the voltage of any ELV CIRCUIT, SELV CIRCUIT OF TNV CIRCUIT (including ringing voltage) shall be regarded as zero;

-and in accordance with table 2J, where appropriate, for PEAK WORKING VOLTAGES exceeding the values of the AC MAINS SUPPLY VOltage, the maximum PEAK WORKING VOLTAGE shall be used.
+and in accordance with table 2J, where appropriate, for PEAK WORKING VOLTAGES exceeding the values of the AC MAINS SUPPLY voltage, the maximum PEAK WORKING VOLTAGE shall be used.